 Bedford Basin opens up off a slender inlet called “the Narrows”, and in December 1917 the Imo, a Belgian ship full of medical supplies, and the Mont Blanc, a munitions ship loaded to the gunwales with thousands of tons of high explosives, found themselves navigating through the tight confines of the Narrows in opposite directions.
 Accounts vary as to why, you can imagine the post-disaster inquiries and finger-pointing, but in any case they collided.
 Mont Blanc began to burn like a Roman candle, and an explosion became imminent.

-The cargoes of ships aren’t widely disseminated in wartime, as there might be local spies looking to tip off the U-Boats as to which were the juiciest targets.
+The cargoes of ships aren’t widely disseminated in wartime, as there might be local spies looking to tip off the U-Boats or surface raiders as to which were the juiciest targets.
 Few knew what would happen if the fireboats, now hard at work, couldn’t stop Mont Blanc from burning.
 Many people in Halifax watched the drama through panes of glass, standing at their windows fascinated, oblivious to the danger.
 At the same time, people on the Dartmouth side of the Narrows were wondering why a bunch of sailors was tearing up the hills and yelling something incomprehensible in French.
 The crew of the Mont Blanc, running hard for their lives, had tried to scuttle, but no one could have lived, not even for an instant, through any attempt to go below and search for the valves.
 The fire would have incinerated you in a flash, long before you could do anything useful.
 So they paddled furiously ashore, and ran for the Dartmouth Hills, and you can’t really blame them.

 At around 9 AM, when Mont Blanc blew, it detonated with a force measured in thousands of tons of TNT, kilotons, units otherwise associated only with nuclear weapons.
 It’s said that the harbour floor was exposed.
 A huge tidal wave washed ashore, carrying all before it.
 Powerful shock waves propagated through the bedrock in all directions.
 Plates were knocked off of shelves 60 miles away, in Truro, and the boom was heard 135 miles away in Charlottetown, Prince Edward Island.
 North End Halifax, closest to the detonation, was all but destroyed.
 About two thousand were killed outright, and 9,000 more wounded, a great many with terrible eye damage from the shattered windows they’d been looking through when the shock wave hit.
 My own grandfather, a haberdasher, was in the basement of a stout stone building, checking inventory when the explosion came.
 Baffled, he wondered for a moment if somebody had dropped a packing crate upstairs.

 The night of the Explosion, about the worst snowstorm in living memory blew in and blanketed the shattered city in a couple of feet of freezing death, obscuring the survivors who were trapped in their collapsed houses.
 Nothing was recognizable any more.
 Where were the streets?
 Where had the buildings been, exactly?
 The devastation and confusion were most acute in the places where the lower classes lived – the effects of the explosion were asymmetric, and bitterly unfair.
 With the sort of perversity so typical of such disasters, the Mont Blanc had gone up closest to where the poor and working people were concentrated, so that it was the weakest of the city’s citizens, in the most fragile dwellings, who took the worst of it.
 Post-blast it looked like Nagasaki up there, everything laid flat by an iron fist of moving air.
-Then the shockwave, already somewhat spent as it headed for the affluent South End, was deflected up and around Citadel Hill, and the rich folk where I grew up suffered mainly broken windows and other repairable damage.
+Then the shockwave, already somewhat spent as it headed for the affluent South End, was deflected up and around the huge drumlin known as Citadel Hill, and the rich folk where I grew up suffered mainly broken windows and other repairable damage.

 The outside world was puzzled, then alarmed, when all telegraph and telephone communication from Halifax suddenly ceased.
 The lines were all cut.
 In a herculean effort that merits a telling in its own right, authorities in Boston got wind of an epic disaster of unknown proportions, and loaded up a relief train that carried most of what you’d need to deal with the emergency, including not just food and clothing and such, but medical staff and supplies.